 Up until now I haven’t tried out slime.
 We do lots of messy play and my eldest particularly loves gloopy things like cornflour and water play, so I knew slime would be a hit.
 However I had heard the horror stories about it getting everywhere so I wasn’t in a rush to try it.

-The product – So Slime DIY Shaker 3 pack – colour change
+So Slime DIY Shaker 3 pack – colour change

-The pack that we reviewed is the So Slime DIY shaker 3 pack – colour change.
+The pack that we received is the So Slime DIY shaker 3 pack – colour change.
 It was nicely packaged with a window to see the pots of slime.
 An eye catching colourful pack that looks great when given as a gift.

 In the box we had three different coloured pots.
 Each pot contained: